fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 $ export TINYCBOR_ROOT=path/to/tinycbor
 ```

-## 6. Compiling FDO
+## 6. Compiling FDO Client SDK

 The FDO Client SDK build system is based on <a href="https://www.gnu.org/software/make/">GNU make</a>.
-FDO assumes that all the requirements are set up according to [ FDO Compilation Setup ](setup.md).
+It assumes that all the requirements are set up according to [ FDO Compilation Setup ](setup.md).
 The application is built using the `cmake [options]` in the root of the repository for all supported platforms.
 The debug and release build modes are supported in building the FDO Client SDK.

 For an advanced build configuration, refer to [ Advanced Build Configuration ](build_conf.md).